absmach/fluxmq/docs/content/docs/roadmap.md

 **Last Updated:** 2026-02-05

-*This project is under heavy development and many important features may evolve and change as development progresses.*
+*This project is under active development and our team is bringing new features and improves existing ones on a regular basis.*

 This roadmap highlights near‑term focus areas.
 Ordering may change as issues are discovered and priorities shift.